sccn/sccn.github.io/workshops/EEGLAB_2010_Taiwan.md

 these demos and read these sections over several days.

-**IMPORTANT NOTE:** A large portion of the workshop will be dedicated to writing EEGLAB scripts, so not being able to understand Matlab syntax will result in you missing out on a large portion of the workshop.
+**IMPORTANT NOTE:** A large portion of the workshop will be dedicated to writing EEGLAB scripts, so not being able to understand MATLAB syntax will result in you missing out on a large portion of the workshop.

 Relevant publications using ICA/EEGLAB